Mirantis/mke-docs/content/docs/configuration/authentication/basic-authentication.md

 weight: 1
 ---

-By default, whenever you create a fresh cluster an admin user is created, with the username `admin` and a randomly-generated password.
-This password is printed out after successfully creating the cluster.
+By default, whenever you create a fresh cluster, an admin user is created, with the username `admin` and a randomly generated password.
+This password is printed out following the successful creation of the cluster.

 {{< callout type="info" >}}
 The password is printed following the successful creation of the cluster.